Stonehenge: Green light for tunnel plan

 - Plan to build 1.7-mile tunnel under ancient stones will cost £2 billion

-- Critics say undiscovered archeological treasures could be lost during boring work
+- Critics say undiscovered archeological treasures could be lost during work

 London (CNN)It is one of the most famous landmarks in Britain, an important archeological site, and a sacred place for neo-pagans, but even an ancient monument like Stonehenge can't avoid the modern problem of traffic jams.